MetaFam/metagame-wiki/docs/how-does-it-work/obtaining-seeds.md

 Once you're in your wallet:

-1. scroll to the bottom of the MetaMask screen and click 'Add token
+1. scroll to the bottom of the MetaMask screen and click "Add Token"
-2. click on the "custom token" tab
+2. click on the "Custom Token" tab
-3. in the contract field: paste this 0x30cF203b48edaA42c3B4918E955fED26Cd012A3F
+3. in the contract field, paste: 0x30cF203b48edaA42c3B4918E955fED26Cd012A3F
 4. click "Save"

 After this, all there is to do is to give it time.
 Due to high overheads, we only mint Seeds at the beginning of each month. 😬